 I went to a website that has a daily update in every State including deaths and how many current positive cases and if it’s getting better or worsts.
 It helps me a lot.

-There were two routes I considered of doing first, Tobyhanna, Pennsylvania, Delaware, and West Virginia.
+There were two routes I considered doing first, Tobyhanna, Pennsylvania, Delaware, and West Virginia.
 Second, Rhode Island, Connecticut, Maine, New Hampshire, and Vermont.
 I choose the second route as it is more States to visit and the distance is pretty close together.

 It took me two days to read and research and plot the places we wanted to see during our visit.
-It’s a mess with Nate vacation date originally filed June 27th to July 15th and change it to June 26th to July 7th.
-There’s an island in Rhode Island that I wanted us to go called Block Island a very nice hotel that is doing a 50% sale at that time.
+It’s a mess with Nate’s vacation date originally filed June 27th to July 15th and change it to June 26th to July 7th.
+There’s an island in Rhode Island that I wanted us to go to called Block Island a very nice hotel that is doing a 50% sale at that time.
 Instead of paying $500 per night, we will end up paying half but the date has to be before June 27th so I have to talk and ask Nate about it.
 At first, they have a room and the date is the problem.
-I lost the room in minutes when I called back they said its already booked.
+I lost the room in minutes when I called back they said it’s already booked.
 Sigh… I honestly, feel disappointed as the hotels in Block Island can be very expensive.
 But oh well!
 Better luck next time.

 As I mentioned above I canceled Maine but two days before our scheduled trip my sister-in-law told us that Maine lifted their 14 days quarantine to New Yorkers.
-Our scheduled date to go home is July 3rd due to our canceled trip in Maine, New Hampshire, and Vermont.
+Our scheduled date to go home is July 3rd due to our canceled trip to Maine, New Hampshire, and Vermont.

 To our surprise, we were able to continue to Maine and instead of going to Vermont and New Hampshire on the way back, I did book Hartford, Connecticut.